User guide

 dataset = Dataset.from_item(item, features, frequency)

-The ABX Task is build given a Dataset and the ON, BY and ACROSS conditions.
+The ABX Task is built given a Dataset and the ON, BY and ACROSS conditions.
 It efficiently pre-computes all cell specifications using the lazy operations of the Polars library.
 The Task is an iterable where each member is an instance of a Cell.
 A Cell contains all instances of \(a\), \(b\), and \(x\) that satisfy the specified conditions for a particular value.

 from fastabx import Task